Geometry-preserving and interpretable dimension reduction for compositional data: Compositional Sufficient Dimension Reduction

+While the CDR framework yields flexible and interpretable simplex-to-simplex reductions, its principled use must address the associated challenges: a CDR matrix is not identifiable, and the domain $\cm_{m,d}$ permits rank collapse.
+This section resolves the identifiability issue by extending sufficient dimension reduction (SDR) to the simplex geometry; Section~\ref{sec:consistency} addresses rank control through asymptotic theory for the estimator introduced in Section~\ref{sec:compositional-kdr}.

-where $Y$ is a response, $X\in \R^d$ is a predictor, and $B\in\R^{m\times d}$ with $m\le d$ is a matrix.
-Since $Y\ind X\,|\, (QB)X$ holds for any invertible matrix $Q\in\mathbb{R}^{m\times m}$, the row space $\row(B)$ defines an equivalence class known as an SDR subspace.
-Under mild conditions, intersections of SDR subspaces remain SDR subspaces \citep{cook1998regression}, guaranteeing the existence of a unique minimal SDR subspace, called the \emph{central subspace}.
-The central subspace provides an identifiable target and has been the main focus of SDR approaches.
+Traditionally, SDR is defined via the conditional independence relation $Y \ind X\,|\, BX,$ where $Y$ is a response, $X\in \R^d$ is a predictor, and $B\in\R^{m\times d}$ with $m\le d$ is a reduction matrix, indicating that $BX$ captures all information in $X$ that is relevant to predicting $Y$.
+As $Y\ind X\,|\, (QB)X$ holds for any invertible matrix $Q\in\mathbb{R}^{m\times m}$, the row space $\row(B)$ defines an equivalence class known as an SDR subspace.
+If the intersection of all SDR subspaces remains an SDR subspace, it is called the \emph{central subspace} \citep{cook1998regression}, which provides an identifiable target and has been the main focus of SDR approaches.

 However, when $X$ is compositional, this structure breaks down: the central subspace does not exist since the intersection of SDR subspaces always collapses to zero, making most existing SDR methods inapplicable.
-The following lemma formalizes this observation: \begin{lemma} For any response $Y$ and compositional predictor $X\in\Delta^{d-1}$, the intersection of SDR subspaces is always the zero subspace, thus does not form an SDR subspace. \end{lemma} As discussed in Section~\ref{sec:supp-sdr} of the supplementary material, this issue stems from the intrinsic lower dimensionality of $\Delta^{d-1}$ compared to the ambient space $\R^d$.
-In the following, we show that this problem can be overcome by restricting the dimension reduction matrices to our CDR matrices and adopting the geometry intrinsic to $\Delta^{d-1}$, leading to the constrained SDR framework defined below.
+The following lemma formalizes this observation: \begin{lemma} For any response $Y$ and compositional predictor $X\in\Delta^{d-1}$, the intersection of SDR subspaces is always the zero subspace, thus does not form an SDR subspace. \end{lemma}

+This degeneracy stems from the affine structure of the simplex $\Delta^{d-1}$.
+Since $\1_d^\top X = 1$, where $\1_d = (1,\ldots,1)^\top$, deleting any coordinate $X_j$ loses no information about $X$; hence the corresponding coordinate-deletion matrix $B_{-j}$ is an SDR matrix, while $\cap_{j=1}^d\row(B_{-j})=0$ (see Appendix~\ref{sec:supp-sdr1} for full proof).
+We show that this problem can be overcome by restricting the dimension reduction matrices to CDR matrices, whose row spaces necessarily contain $\1_d$.
+This leads to the constrained SDR framework defined below.

 \begin{definition}[Compositional SDR] Let $X = (X_1,\ldots,X_d)^\top\in\Delta^{d-1}$ be a random compositional vector, and let $Y$ be a random response variable defined in a domain $\cy$.
 If

 where $m\le d$, we call $PX$ a \textit{compositional SDR} (CSDR) and $P$ a CSDR matrix. \end{definition}